 Prevalence.
 Salton Meyer et al. (2018) reviewed research on abusive supervision in Israel as described below.
-In a study of workplace bullying and abuse conducted by Peperman and Bar Zuri (2013), these behaviors were defined as verbal and emotional abuse that is perceived by employees themselves as harmful; when inflicted by managers the behaviors measured were close to those defined as abusive supervision (Tepper, 2000).
-36.9% of the respondents reported being abused by their supervisors where managerial abusive behaviors that were most common were not giving credit for work that requires a lot of effort, breaking promises, and blaming subordinates to avoid embarrassment.
+In a study of workplace bullying and abuse conducted by Peperman and Bar Zuri (2013), these behaviours were defined as verbal and emotional abuse that is perceived by employees themselves as harmful; when inflicted by managers, the behaviours measured were close to those defined as abusive supervision (Tepper, 2000).
+Overall, 36.9% of the respondents reported being abused by their supervisors where the most common managerial abusive behaviours were not giving credit for work that required a lot of effort, breaking promises, and blaming subordinates to avoid embarrassment.

-Subordinates' evaluations of abusive supervision were found related to non-Israeli born subordinates, possibly explained as Israeli supervisors' tendency to be more abusive toward subordinates who were immigrants as they perceived them as highly unlike themselves (Salton Meyer et al.,2018), in line with findings of international studies described earlier (Tepper et al., 2011).
-Another possible explanation could be related to the culturally accepted roughness in the conduct of Israelis, as depicted before in this chapter, this kind of behavior may be regarded conventional within Israeli society and even viewed as effective.
+Subordinates' evaluations of abusive supervision were found related to non-Israeli-born subordinates, possibly explained as Israeli supervisors' tendency to be more abusive toward subordinates who were immigrants, since they perceived them as highly unlike themselves (Salton Meyer et al.,2018), in line with findings of international studies described earlier (Tepper et al., 2011).
+Another possible explanation could be related to the culturally accepted roughness in the conduct of Israelis, as described earlier in this chapter.
+This kind of behaviour may be seen as conventional within Israeli society and even viewed as effective.
 However, immigrants could interpret this mode of conduct as too rude and even hostile as foreigners often do (Gannon & Pillai, 2013).
-Additionally, subordinates' perceptions of abusive supervision were found linked to longer work duration with supervisors, revealing that the longer the subordinates were subjected to this negative form of behavior the more they described it as such, thus offering empirical confirmation for the definition of abusive supervision as a repeated pattern of behavior which continues unless either subordinate or supervisor terminate the relationship (Salton Meyer et al., 2018; Tepper, 2000).
+Additionally, subordinates' perceptions of abusive supervision were found linked to longer work duration with supervisors, revealing that the longer the subordinates were subjected to this negative form of behaviour, the more they described it as such, thus offering empirical confirmation for the definition of abusive supervision as a repeated pattern of behaviour, which continues unless either subordinate or supervisor terminate the relationship (Salton Meyer et al., 2018; Tepper, 2000).

-Additionally, Salton Meyer and Mikulincer (2016) review that Israeli men described being exposed to more abusive supervision than women, differing from findings in the U.S. (Namie, 2010).
-Women's lower reported rates can be a consequence of the enforcement of the sexual harassment prevention law (possibly perceived mistakenly as relating to only women's rights) which can indirectly decrease other forms of harassment, including abusive supervision.
-Religious employees reported higher rates of abusive supervision than did secular employees; which could be explained as abuse aimed at minorities, however, this is not the case with Arabs who also comprise a minority.
-The reported rates of bullying by managers were higher in organisations with over 100 employees than in ones which were smaller.
-Also, higher rates of bullying by direct supervisors were reported by subordinates of male managers than by those of female managers (Peperman & Bar Zuri, (2013; a result that replicated findings in the U.S. (Namie, 2010).
+Furthermore, Salton Meyer and Mikulincer (2016) report that Israeli men described being exposed to more abusive supervision than women, differing from findings in the UnitedStates (Namie, 2010).
+Women's lower reported rates may be a consequence of the enforcement of the sexual harassment prevention law (possibly misperceived as relating only to women's rights), which may indirectly decrease other forms of harassment, including abusive supervision.
+Religious employees reported higher rates of abusive supervision than did secular employees, which could be explained as abuse aimed at minorities.
+However, this was not the case with Arabs who also comprise a minority.
+The reported rates of bullying by managers were higher in organizations with over 100 employees than in those which were smaller.
+Also, higher rates of bullying by direct supervisors were reported by subordinates of male managers than by those of female managers (Peperman & Bar Zuri, (2013, a result that has been replicated in the United States (Namie, 2010).

-Yagil et al. (2011) found that Israeli subordinates used an assortment of problem-directed and emotion-directed methods of dealing with abusive supervision however, they were inclined to evade direct communication, in contrast with Israelis’ cultural tendency for straightforward and open communication (Starr, 1991).
+Yagil et al. (2011) found that Israeli subordinates used an assortment of problem-directed and emotion-directed methods for dealing with abusive supervision.
+However, they were inclined to evade direct communication, in contrast with Israelis’ cultural tendency for straightforward and open communication (Starr, 1991).
 These results could be explained by subordinates’ intensified feelings of threat of additional retribution by an abusive supervisor, which can radically change the characteristic cultural style of communication (Salton Meyer & Mikulincer, 2016).

 Antecedents.
-The investigation of attachment orientations as antecedents of abusive supervision in Israel, highlighted below, provides a psychological perspective to dyadic relationships between subordinates and their direct managers in organizations.
-This approach emphasizes the centrality of the attachment system in explaining the quality of interpersonal interactions keeping with the focus of the discipline of Psychology.,
+The investigation of attachment orientations as antecedents of abusive supervision in Israel, highlighted below, provides a psychological perspective on dyadic relationships between subordinates and their direct managers in organizations.
+This approach emphasizes the centrality of the attachment system in explaining the quality of interpersonal interactions in keeping with the focus of Psychology as a discipline.